Letters of Permission (Canadian Universities)

 Transfer Credit Eligibility

-In order for a Letter of Permission to be granted, you must:
+In order for a Letter of Permission to be granted, students:

-• Be pursuing an undergraduate degree in the Faculty of Arts & Science
+• Must be pursuing an undergraduate degree in the Faculty of Arts & Science

-• Have completed your first session (Fall/Winter or Summer) in the Faculty of Arts & Science
+• Must have completed the first session (Fall/Winter or Summer) in the Faculty of Arts & Science

-• Have a minimum cumulative grade point average (CGPA) of 1.50 and be in good standing in the Faculty of Arts & Science when you take courses at the other Canadian university
+• Must have a minimum cumulative grade point average (CGPA) of 1.50 and be in good standing in the Faculty of Arts & Science when they take courses at the other Canadian university

 The courses that you plan to take should meet the following conditions:

 • Courses must be taken at an accredited Canadian university.
 Transfer credits are not normally granted for online or distance courses unless you can demonstrate, through your application, that there are extenuating circumstances.
-Please note, transfer credits are not normally granted for courses at York University or Ryerson University due to their proximity to the three U of T campuses unless you have extenuating circumstances.
+Please note, transfer credits are not normally granted for courses at universities in close proximity to the three U of T campuses unless you have extenuating circumstances.

-• Courses should have a similar number of instructional hours and duration (i.e., weeks) as a Faculty of Arts & Science course.
-Note that courses offered in a significantly condensed format and/or intersession courses (for example, courses offered during U of T’s winter break) may not be eligible for transfer credit.
+• Courses should be of equivalent weighting and have a similar number of instructional hours and duration (i.e., weeks) as a Faculty of Arts & Science course.
+Note that courses offered in a significantly condensed format and/or intersession courses are not eligible for transfer credit.

 • Courses cannot be practical or clinical, an internship, or courses that are more appropriate for programs in other faculties of the University (e.g., the Faculty of Applied Science and Engineering, the Faculty of Music, the Faculty of Kinesiology and Physical Education, or the School of Graduate Studies).